RetroDECK/ES-DE/USERGUIDE.md

 **Show hidden files and folders (requires restart)**

 Allows hiding of hidden files, which on Unix means files and directories starting with a dot, and on Windows it's directories and files set as hidden using an NTFS option.
-Not to be confused with the next option which hides files based on metadata configuration within ES.
+Not to be confused with the next option which hides files based on metadata configuration within ES-DE.

 **Show hidden games (requires restart)**

-You can mark games as hidden in the metadata editor, which is useful for instance for DOS games where you may not want to see some batch files and executables inside ES.
-This is entirely different that the previous option as this is based on metadata configured within ES and the previous options relates to files that are hidden on the operating system level.
+You can mark games as hidden in the metadata editor, which is useful for instance for DOS games where you may not want to see some batch files and executables inside ES-DE.
+This is entirely different that the previous option as this is based on metadata configured within ES-DE and the previous options relates to files that are hidden on the operating system level.

 **Enable custom event scripts**

-It's possible to trigger custom scripts for a number of actions in ES. _(Details on how this works are discussed later in this guide.)_
+It's possible to trigger custom scripts for a number of actions in ES-DE. _(Details on how this works are discussed later in this guide.)_

 **Only show roms from gamelist.xml files**

-If enabled, only ROMs that have metadata saved to the gamelist.xml files will be shown in ES.
+If enabled, only ROMs that have metadata saved to the gamelist.xml files will be shown in ES-DE.
 This option is intended primarily for testing and debugging purposes so it should normally not be enabled.

 **Display game media from ROM directories**

 Using this option, you can place game images and videos in the ROM directory tree.
 The media files are searched inside the directory "\<ROM directory\>/\<system name\>/images/" and "\<ROM directory\>/\<system name\>/videos/" and the filenames must be the same as the ROM names, followed by a dash and the media type.
 For example "~/ROMs/nes/images/Contra-screenshot.jpg", "~/ROMs/nes/images/Contra-marquee.jpg" and "~/ROMs/nes/videos/Contra-video.jpg".
-This option is mostly intended for legacy purposes, if you have an existing game collection with this media setup that you would like to open in ES.
+This option is mostly intended for legacy purposes, if you have an existing game collection with this media setup that you would like to open in ES-DE.
 The scraper will never save files to this directory structure and will instead use the standard media directory logic.
 It's recommended to keep this option disabled unless you really need it since it slows down the application somewhat.

 **Display GPU statistics overlay**

 Displays the framerate and VRAM statistics as an overlay.
-You normally never need to use this. **Note:** As of version 1.0.0 the VRAM usage statistics is not accurate; this issue will be addressed in future ES versions.
+You normally never need to use this. **Note:** As of version 1.0.0 the VRAM usage statistics is not accurate; this issue will be addressed in future ES-DE versions.

 **Show 'Reboot System' menu entry - Unix and Windows only**